And it’s a habit you can start right away: spending money on credit cards whenever you can.

 Where the cash back rewards get really fun is when you can put all your business expenses on the card.
 For instance, when I was running my shoe business, I was spending $500-1000 a day on advertising, and racking up a ton of credit card points.

-And where it gets really fun is certain cards offer 3x points on advertising spending.
+And where it gets really fun is certain cards, like the Chase Ink Business Preferred card, offer 3x points on advertising spending.
+(And it comes with a fatty sign-up bonus.)

 I’ve found the Amazon FBA business great for this as well, especially when it comes to meeting your minimum spending requirements for a sign-up bonus.
 (More on sign-up bonuses below.)